fallenhitokiri/drupan/docs/configuration.md

 # Configuration
-For plugin specific configuraiton options please read the plugin documentation.
+For plugin specific configuration options please read the plugin documentation.
 A standard configuration can look like this

     reader: "filesystem"